Apply to become an authorised individual for Probate

 Non-ICAEW members, including overseas individuals, with qualifications awarded by other approved regulators

-If you are not an ICAEW member, but you hold a qualification issued or recognised by another approved regulator that entitles you to undertake probate work (for example, a solicitor) you can apply to be appointed as an authorised individual under Probate Regulation 4.1b.
+If you are not an ICAEW member, but you hold a qualification issued or recognised by another approved regulator that entitles you to undertake probate work (for example, a solicitor) you can apply to be appointed as an authorised individual under Legal Services Regulation 4.1b.
 You will need to provide us with evidence of your qualification.

 Eligibility for non-ICAEW members (otherwise qualified)